Magnesium: YSZ process

-A new process, solid oxide membrane technology, involves the electrolytic reduction of MgO.
+A newer process, solid oxide membrane technology, involves the electrolytic reduction of MgO.
 At the cathode, Mg^{2+} ion is reduced by two electrons to magnesium metal.
 The electrolyte is yttria-stabilized zirconia (YSZ).
 The anode is a liquid metal.
 At the YSZ/liquid metal anode O^{2−} is oxidized.
 A layer of graphite borders the liquid metal anode, and at this interface carbon and oxygen react to form carbon monoxide.
 When silver is used as the liquid metal anode, there is no reductant carbon or hydrogen needed, and only oxygen gas is evolved at the anode.
-It has been reported that this method provides a 40% reduction in cost per pound over the electrolytic reduction method.
+It was reported in 2011 that this method provides a 40% reduction in cost per pound over the electrolytic reduction method.

+Rieke process

+Rieke et al. developed a "general approach for preparing highly reactive metal powders by reducing metal salts in ethereal or hydrocarbon solvents using alkali metals as reducing agents" now known as the Rieke process.
+Rieke finalized the identification of Rieke metals in 1989, one of which was Rieke-magnesium, first produced in 1974.

 History

 The name magnesium originates from the Greek word for locations related to the tribe of the Magnetes, either a district in Thessaly called Magnesia or Magnesia ad Sipylum, now in Turkey.
 It is related to magnetite and manganese, which also originated from this area, and required differentiation as separate substances.
 See manganese for this history.

-In 1618, a farmer at Epsom in England attempted to give his cows water from a well there.
+In 1618, a farmer at Epsom in England attempted to give his cows water from a local well.
 The cows refused to drink because of the water's bitter taste, but the farmer noticed that the water seemed to heal scratches and rashes.
-The substance became known as Epsom salts and its fame spread.
+The substance obtained by evaporating the water became known as Epsom salts and its fame spread.
 It was eventually recognized as hydrated magnesium sulfate, MgSO_{4}·7 H_{2}O.

 The metal itself was first isolated by Sir Humphry Davy in England in 1808.
 He used electrolysis on a mixture of magnesia and mercuric oxide.
 Antoine Bussy prepared it in coherent form in 1831.
-Davy's first suggestion for a name was magnium, but the name magnesium is now used in English and all major European languages but Russian.
+Davy's first suggestion for a name was 'magnium', but the name magnesium is now used in most European languages.

-Uses as a metal
+Further discoveries about magnesium were made by the father of physical chemistry in Imperial Russia, Nikolai Beketov (1827–1911), who established that magnesium and zinc displaced other metals from their salts under high temperatures.